AC Milan’s 10 most expensive transfers of all time

 While they may not be challenging for Champions League titles like they used to, Milan remain one of the most prestigious and well-supported clubs in European football.

-The Rossoneri's 2022 Scudetto victory confirmed that they are on their way back to becoming a major power again.
+The Rossoneri's 2022 Scudetto victory confirmed that they are on their way back to becoming a major power again, while they did reach the Champions League semi-final in 2023.

 Fresh from a match-winning brace in the Europa League final, Carlos Bacca left Sevilla for San Siro in the summer of 2015 with a burgeoning reputation.

-Bacca scored 20 goals in La Liga that season to go with seven in the Europa League, and his first season at Milan was similarly impressive.
+Bacca scored 20 goals in his final La Liga season, alongside seven in the Europa League, and his first season at Milan was similarly impressive.

-The Colombian hit the ground running with 18 goals in his first season, featuring in every Serie A game.
+The Colombian hit the ground running with 18 goals in his first campaign at Milan, featuring in every Serie A game.

-In terms of hitting the ground running, it’s difficult to go past Krzysztof Piatek’s first six months in Milan colours.
+In terms of hitting the ground running, it’s difficult to eclipse Krzysztof Piatek’s first six months in Milan colours.

-The Pole was in fine form for Genoa scoring 13 goals in 19 games when Milan snapped him up in January of 2019 just six months after he had left his native Poland for Italy.
+The Pole was in fine form for Genoa, scoring 13 goals in 19 games, when Milan snapped him up in January 2019, just six months after he had left his native Poland for Italy.

 Piatek’s form continued in the Rossoneri shirt.
 After coming off the bench for his debut against Napoli, Piatek would go on to score in each of the next five games, including two braces.